Chongtong

 Three of the large chongtong in Jinju Fortress.
 The closest is a "Cheonja", the second is a "Jija", and the third is a "Hyeonja".

 Chongtong is a term for military firearms of the Goryeo and Joseon dynasties.
-Chongtong varied in size from small firearms to large cannons.
+Chongtong varied in size from hand cannons to large cannons.
 There were three generations of chongtong.
 The well-known cheonja, jija, hyeonja, and hwangja were named after the first four characters of the Thousand Character Classic in decreasing size, thus making them equivalent to Cannons A, B, C, and D.

 History

 Yuan dynasty hand cannon of 1351 AD.

 A page of the Korean Kukcho Orye-ui (ca. 1474) showing an early type of hand cannon (chhung thung or chongtong) and the bolt-like arrow and metal fins which was shot from it.

 Gunpowder first came to Korea in the mid-14th century.
 From 1356 onwards, Korea was much harassed by wokou, and the king of Goryeo, Kongmin Wang, sent an envoy to the court of Ming China appealing for a supply of firearms.
 Although China at that time was under Yuan dynasty, the first Ming leader, the Hongwu Emperor, seems to have treated the request kindly and responded in some measure.
 The Goryeosa mentions a certain type of bombard, the chongtong, which could send arrows from the Nam-kang hill to the south of the Sun-ch’on Sa temple with such force and velocity that they would penetrate completely into the ground together with their fins.
 In circa 1372, Li Khang (or Li Yuan), a saltpetre expert, perhaps a merchant, came from South China to Korea, and he was befriended by the courtier Choi Muson.
 He asked him confidentially about the secrets of his craft and sent several of his retainers to learn from him.
 Choi became the first Korean to manufacture gunpowder and gun barrels, all depending on Li Khang's transmission.
 A royal inspection of a new fleet happened in 1373 including tests of guns with larger barrels for shooting incendiary arrows against the pirate ships.